 Upon the request of a qualified dependent surviving spouse, rehabilitation services shall be provided through the rehabilitation services section of the Workers' Compensation Division.
 For the purposes of this subdivision a qualified dependent surviving spouse is a dependent surviving spouse, as determined under section 176.111, who is in need of rehabilitation assistance to become self-supporting.
 A spouse who is provided rehabilitation services under this subdivision is not entitled to compensation under subdivision 11.

-(a) The commissioner shall hire a director of rehabilitation services in the classified service.
+The commissioner shall hire a director of rehabilitation services in the classified service.
 The commissioner shall monitor and supervise rehabilitation services, including, but not limited to, making determinations regarding the selection and delivery of rehabilitation services and the criteria used to approve qualified rehabilitation consultants and rehabilitation vendors.
 The commissioner may also make determinations regarding fees for rehabilitation services and shall by rule establish a fee schedule or otherwise limit fees charged by qualified rehabilitation consultants and vendors.
 The commissioner shall annually review the fees and give notice of any adjustment in the State Register.
 The commissioner may hire qualified personnel to assist in the commissioner's duties under this section and may delegate the duties and performance.

 There is created a rehabilitation review panel composed of the commissioner or a designee, who shall serve as an ex officio member and two members each from employers, insurers, and rehabilitation, two licensed or registered health care providers, one chiropractor, and four members representing labor.
 The members shall be appointed by the commissioner and shall serve four-year terms which may be renewed.
 Terms, compensation, and removal for members shall be governed by section 15.0575.
 Notwithstanding section 15.059, this panel does not expire unless the panel no longer fulfills the purpose for which the panel was established, the panel has not met in the last 18 months, or the panel does not comply with the registration requirements of section 15.0599, subdivision 3.
 The panel shall select a chair.
-The panel shall review and make a determination with respect to appeals from orders of the commissioner regarding certification approval of qualified rehabilitation consultants and vendors.
+The panel shall review and make a determination with respect to appeals from orders of the commissioner regarding certification approval of qualified rehabilitation consultants, qualified rehabilitation consultant firms, and vendors.
 The hearings are de novo and initiated by the panel under the contested case procedures of chapter 14, and are appealable to the Workers' Compensation Court of Appeals in the manner provided by section 176.421.

 The panel has authority to discipline qualified rehabilitation consultants and vendors and may impose a penalty of up to $3,000 per violation, payable to the commissioner for deposit in the assigned risk safety account, and may suspend or revoke certification.
 Complaints against registered qualified rehabilitation consultants and vendors shall be made to the commissioner who may investigate complaints.
 If the investigation indicates a violation of this chapter or rules adopted under this chapter, the commissioner may initiate a contested case proceeding under the provisions of chapter 14.
 In these cases, the rehabilitation review panel shall make the final decision following receipt of the report of an administrative law judge.
 The decision of the panel is appealable to the Workers' Compensation Court of Appeals in the manner provided by section 176.421.
 The panel shall continuously study rehabilitation services and delivery, develop and recommend rehabilitation rules to the commissioner, and assist the commissioner in accomplishing public education.